Official: Base shooter watched shooting videos before attack

 “Joshua Kaleb Watson saved countless lives today with his own,” his older brother Adam Watson wrote on Facebook.
 “He died a hero and we are beyond proud.”

-A second victim was identified as Mohammed “Mo” Haitham, 19, of St. Petersburg, Florida, who joined the Navy after graduating from high school last year, according to the Tampa Bay Times.
+A second victim was identified as Airman Mohammed Sameh Haitham, 19, of St. Petersburg, Florida, who joined the Navy after graduating from high school last year, according to the Tampa Bay Times.

 Haitham’s mother, Evelyn Brady, herself a Navy veteran, said the commander of her son’s school called her and told her Haitham had tried to stop the shooter.